top of page

 We hope to encourage children to carefully understand what they experience through the senses, and promote the natural curiosity of observing nature.
 We plan unstructured free play times, where children can climb, run, jump and talk.
 Ultimately, we hope children enjoy working together and experience the important bond that we all share with nature.

 Our Forest School programs meet once a week during the traditional school day.
-We offer sessions for students between the ages of 6-11 and a new session for students 12+.
+We offer sessions for students between the ages of 4-5 (with parental guidance) and a session for students 5-15.
 Read more below for information on locations and times.

 Penfield

 Our Penfield Forest School occurs in the beautiful Veteran’s Memorial Park off Atlantic Avenue.
-It is held on Tuesdays from 12-3 pm and Wednesdays from 9-12 pm.
-Registration opens via the Penfield Recreation website on December 4th, 2023 for the upcoming 2024 Winter/Spring sessions.
+It is held on Tuesdays from 9:30 -11 am (4-5 YO with parental guidance) and12-3 pm (5-15 YO).
+Registration opens via the Penfield Recreation website.
+Registration is open now for Fall Session.
 Click on the link below to register your nature-loving student!

 PXL_20221004_162617395_edited.jpg